seedventure/DEX/README.md

-# ForkDelta's Smart Contract
+# SeedDex's Smart Contract

-This is the official repository for all things regarding the ForkDela smart contract.
+This is the official repository for all things regarding the Seed Dex smart contract.
 All contracts are located in the `contracts` folder.

 ## Summary